friends-of-presta/fop_console/README.md

 ## Getting started

-In a shell (call it shell, console or terminal), at the root of a Prestashop installation run the command, type this command to list all available commands.
+In a shell (call it shell, console or terminal), at the root of a Prestashop installation, type this command to list all available commands.
 You'll see commands provided by Symfony, Prestashop and installed modules.
 ```shell
 ./bin/console list